demetgas/drag-drop/README.md

-Implemented drag-and-drop functionality in a ReactJS application without relying on any external libraries.
+Implemented drag-and-drop functionality in a ReactJS application, no external libraries needed.

 Designed four draggable cards to manage tasks efficiently.